5 U.S. State Parks That Rival National Parks in Beauty and Adventure - Karta.com

 Important Information:

-- Best time to visit: June–September for wildlife and hiking
+• Best time to visit: October–April for cooler hiking weather

 Despite the name, Snow Canyon rarely sees snow — it’s named after early Mormon settlers Lorenzo and Erastus Snow.

-Just a short drive from the red-rock grandeur of Zion National Park, Snow Canyon State Park in southwestern Utah offers an equally stunning experience—but with fewer crowds, more flexibility, and a surprisingly diverse palette of terrain.
+Most people who visit Southern Utah have Zion National Park on their sights.
+However, just a short distance away is a place of equally stunning experience, fewer crowd, and diverse pallete of terrain; Snow Canyon State Park.
 Located near the town of Ivins in Washington County, this 7,400-acre park showcases a striking blend of ancient lava flows, Navajo sandstone cliffs, and wind-sculpted dunes that seem almost Martian in their otherworldliness.

 Despite its name, Snow Canyon rarely sees snow.
 The name honors early Utah settlers Lorenzo and Erastus Snow, not winter storms.
-Instead, what you’ll find is a desert sanctuary defined by color and contrast—black lava spilling across red and white rock formations, narrow slot canyons perfect for exploration, and quiet trails that wind through fragrant sage and desert willow.
+Instead, what you’ll find is a desert sanctuary defined by color and contrast.

 Popular hikes include the Petrified Dunes Trail, where waves of solidified sandstone roll underfoot like frozen surf, and the Johnson Canyon Trail, a seasonal path that leads to a towering arch and rare spring-fed stream.
 The park is also a favorite among climbers and cyclists, offering accessible routes that still challenge and inspire.
 At sunset, the landscape glows with an inner light, as if painted from memory.